StanleyBrooks/MeteoriteProject/README.md

         meteorites['count'] = meteorites['count'].astype(int)
 ```

-* This is to get rid of a lingering incorrect year from the future\
+* This is to get rid of a lingering incorrect year from the future(likely an entry error)

 ```python
         meteorites = meteorites[meteorites.year_only <= 2018]